Graylyn

-Graylyn Estate, or Graylin, is a historic estate located in Winston-Salem, Forsyth County, North Carolina.
+Graylyn Estate, or Graylin, is a historic estate located in Winston-Salem, North Carolina.
 It was listed on the National Register of Historic Places in 1978.
-The construction of the Norman Revival style mansion began in 1928.
+The construction of the Norman-style mansion began in 1928.
 Associated with the house are a number of contributing outbuildings including a garage-guest house and "farm" complex.
 Today, Graylyn estate is used as a conference center and hotel.
 It is currently a member of Historic Hotels of America, the official program of the National Trust for Historic Preservation.

-It is on a 55 acre estate.
+In 2026, in the build-up to the FIFA World Cup, the Germany national football team stayed at Gralyn, while also using the facilities of Wake Forest University for their training needs.